Doing everything in love, go and do likewise!

 Books are at the centre of everything we do.
 We love books in Reception!
 Each half-term we focus on five different texts to get to know them really well.
 We read them many times together and act them out with story props.
 We also use story maps to help retell the story.
 Throughout the year, via this page, we will show you the story maps so you can retell them at home too.

-Here are 'Our Favourite Three' books for this short half term :-
+Here are 'Our Favourite Five' books for this short half term :-

 Open Door Policy